How To Make Self-Care A Priority When Filing For Divorce

 Think about it.
 If you're letting go of taking basic care of yourself when filing for divorce because you're stressed, busy, or depressed, how will things get better?
 Not taking care of yourself, being unnourished, tired, and a mess is going to make you feel worse.
 If you get into a routine, sleep well, and eat healthily, you'll start to feel better about yourself, which can jump-start the healing process.

 Nobody gets married hoping that they're going to get divorced someday.
-Dealing with the realities of divorce is hard—filing, going to court, and deciding who will get what.
+Dealing with the realities of divorce is hard—filing, going to court, figuring out child support and spousal support, and deciding who will get what.
 That's why you mustn't forget to make self-care a priority when you're filing for divorce.
 It takes just a little time each day to do basic things to take care of yourself physically and mentally.
 You will notice the benefits.

 Don't let the stress of your divorce take a toll on your health and happiness.
 Be ready to do what it takes to get through this time, whether that's going to counseling, setting boundaries, exercising, meditating, hanging out with friends, or taking a shower.
 If you do these things regularly, your divorce will be over before you know it, and you'll come out on the other side as a stronger person who knows how to take great care of yourself.